Everything You Need to Know About Missouri's Successful Legal Sports Betting Launch

 Photo By - Imagn Images.

-After years of legislative gridlock, Missouri sports betting is finally a reality – with residents of the Show-Me State just weeks away from letting fans place their first legal wagers.
+After years of legislative gridlock, sports betting is finally a reality - with residents of the Show-Me State now able to place legal wagers.

-The market is projected to generate $3.4 billion in handle in its first year, and at least nine operators are lined up for launch.
-Here’s everything you need to know about Missouri’s path to legalization, the key dates leading up to launch, and how bettors can get ready for Dec.
-1.
+The market is projected to generate roughly $4 billion in handle in its first year, as eight operators took part in the Dec.
+1 launch.
+Here’s everything you need to know about Missouri’s path to legalization, the latest news following the rollout, and how bettors can take advantage.

 - Ryan Butler, Covers industry analyst